 I decided to do another tour with Tourist Israel.
-You can read my full review of their West Bank tour here.
+The first tour I did was their West Bank tour.
 This time I booked Masada Sunrise, Ein Gedi and the Dead Sea tour which is a self-guided tour, meaning that a driver will only take you from place to place.
 Again, I would recommend you to start your tour in Jerusalem, and not in Tel Aviv, because it’s cheaper and the pick-up time is one hour later.

 The tour started very early in the morning, as the pick-up time from Jerusalem was 4 am.
 We drove straight to Masada, and our driver left us there.
 However, it was just a little past 5 am, and he didn’t tell us that the place is going to open at 5:30 am.
 It was quite cold outside, and I’m sure that all of us would have wanted to wait inside the car instead.